opendatateam/udata-ldap/README.md

 `udata-ldap` provides two commands to help with the configuration:

 - `udata ldap config` will display the LDAP configuration seen by `udata`
-- `udata ldap check` will allow to quickly test your configuration.
+- `udata ldap check` will allow to quickly test your LDAP configuration.
+- `udata ldap krbcheck` will allow to quickly test your Kerberos configuration.

 ## Testing localy with docker